delta-io/delta/PROTOCOL.md

 Actual partition values for a file must be read from the transaction log.

 ### Delta Log Entries
-Delta files are stored as JSON in a directory at the root of the table named `_delta_log`, and together make up the log of all changes that have occurred to a table.
+Delta files are stored as JSON in a directory at the root of the table named `_delta_log`, and together with checkpoints make up the log of all changes that have occurred to a table.

 Delta files are the unit of atomicity for a table, and are named using the next available version number, zero-padded to 20 digits.
 For example:

 ```
 ./_delta_log/00000000000000000000.json